White defensiveness: White diversion

 White diversion is a term coined by the academic Max Harris to denote a phenomenon in which white people may obstruct dialogue or acknowledgement of race-based discrimination by redirecting or comparing the subject to other social issues.
 That proposed form of white defensiveness can seek to reorient blame towards people of color and indigenous peoples, rather than address the role of white people.
 Harris, a University of Oxford Fellow, suggests that when "racism or colonisation are raised, the conversation is derailed."

-Max Harris is the author of the book titled “The New Zealand Project”.
+Max Harris is the author of the book titled "The New Zealand Project".
 He is based in New Zealand, but his background is from the United Kingdom.
-He believes that to name whiteness is to name dominance as it’s often connected to backgrounds.
+He believes that to name whiteness is to name dominance as it's often connected to backgrounds.
 He believes there are four types of white defensiveness and that includes denial, diversion, detriment-centring, and the demand to move on.
-These terms were created due to Max witnessing the “Maori” people of New Zealand experiencing hostility towards them in as early as the 1990’s.
-The term is similar to the concept of “reverse racism” as the Maori people become often portrayed negatively when any aspect of racism is raised.
+These terms were created due to Max witnessing the Māori people of New Zealand experiencing hostility towards them in as early as the 1990’s.
+The term is similar to the concept of "reverse racism" as the Māori people become often portrayed negatively when any aspect of racism is raised.

 White fragility

 Robin DiAngelo has theorized that as the mainstream perception of racism implies a conscious "meanness", racism's definition is the cause of practically all white defensiveness.
 DiAngelo, who coined the term "white fragility" in the early 2010s and later released her 2018 book White Fragility, describes "white fragility" as a range of defensive responses by white people.
 According to Robin DiAngelo, white people react to "racial stress" with an "outward display of emotions such as anger, fear, and guilt, and behaviors such as argumentation, silence, and leaving the stress-inducing situation".
 DiAngelo theorized that this reaction served to "reinstate white racial equilibrium".

-The term has since been analyzed in academia and described in media as a distinct range of expressions by many white people in a number of historical settings up to modern times.
-The term is often tied to the idea of structural racism.
 The Washington Post critic Carlos Lozada endorsed the concept but found DiAngelo's book flawed.
 The book was criticized by the American linguist John McWhorter, who argued that it "openly infantilized Black people".

 The journalist Peter Baker argues that "white fragility" can be expressed by silence or shutting down; denial; accusations of reverse racism; or upset, anger, or rage at an interpersonal level.
 The latter individualistic form of response is not, however, to be confused with the terms "white backlash" or "white rage", which refer to exclusionary or violent group reactions by some whites to the societal progression of people of color.